ken0225/RIS-Codes-Collection/README.md

 ## This is coming soon, you can join our WeChat group first.

-# SCAN the QR code as follows please.
+# SCAN the QR code as follow please.
 ![1](https://github.com/ken0225/RIS_Codes_Collection/blob/main/20210120.jpg)